MohsenR-18/Format-method/README.md

 # Format-method
-In this repository we are going to be familiar to format method in python programming language
+In this repository we are going to be familiar with format method in python programming language